Producer: Vince Patton

 In others, they went farther and raked out every last fibrous root they could find.
 This produced the best results with less fungus and more pine trees survived after being planted on this treated ground.
 The study has continued for more than 40 years.

 Dan Omdal, with the Washington Department of Natural Resources, said there’s one significant drawback to the most effective approach.
 “It’s very expensive and oftentimes prohibitive to do that level of intervention.”

 Timber companies can’t afford to dig out every last trace of the fungus.

 Omdal is trying another approach.
 Perhaps they can find which kind of trees can best manage to live with the fungus.

 On DNR land near Glenwood, they deliberately planted four different kinds of conifers inches from the stump of a tree killed by Armillari.

 Of the ponderosa pine, Doug fir, western larch and white pine, perhaps one can tolerate the fungus without dying.

 “Remember, it’s the baddest fungus on the block,” Omdal said.
 “We’re looking for a tree that can grow in its presence.
 It’s foolish to plant the same species where you harvested in areas that are infested by the disease.”

-It’s simple nature helping nature.
+It’s simply nature helping nature.
 It kills trees, rots them and recycles them back into the soil.

 “There’s a wildlife benefit to these trees,” he said.
 “Once they’re dead, they decay, the birds begin to excavate them and use them for cavities.”

 Living on such a scale, under entire forests, scientists say the humongous fungus is not something humans will have much impact on.